okta/terraform-provider-oktapam/docs/data-sources/ad_connections.md

 page_title: "oktapam_ad_connections Data Source - terraform-provider-oktapam"
 subcategory: ""
 description: |-
-  A list of AD Connections associated with an Team.
+  A list of ASA AD Connections associated with an ASA Team.
 ---

 # oktapam_ad_connections (Data Source)

-A list of AD Connections associated with an Team.
+A list of ASA AD Connections associated with an ASA Team.